 This Kahlua Ice Cream Sandwich Cake is a make-ahead, no-bake dessert recipe of unknown origins.
-We have made it for my family’s 4th of July celebration for as long as I can remember.
+We have made it for my family’s 4th of July celebration for as long as I can remember, but it’s perfect for any warm-weather gathering.
 My family has dubbed it “Captain America Cake” because it is my husband’s favorite, and he once ran down the beach waving an American flag during the fireworks.
 It was quite a sight, and so the name stuck.

 Every single year, we make two cakes: one with Kahlúa, and one kid-friendly version.
 The first one never lasts long around our crew.
 The original recipe actually uses Cool Whip, but I’ve since tested it with homemade whipped cream.
 Both are delicious.
 If you’re keen on convenience, use Cool Whip or

 This Kahlua Ice Cream Sandwich Cake is something else.
-The coffee liqueur seeps into the wafer layer of the ice cream sandwiches.
+The coffee liqueur seeps into the wafer layer of the ice cream sandwiches, puddling into a mess of sticky, boozy deliciousness.
 There’s a reason I make it every year, and a 4th of July without it would be no holiday at all.
+The best part?
 No one will ever guess it’s made out of humble ice cream sandwiches.
 And you don’t have to tell anyone, either.
 It’ll be our little secret.

 Kahlua Ice Cream Sandwich Cake